Skip to content

 This online tool poses questions to help you reflect deeply on assumptions, attitudes and biases about Aboriginal and Torres Strait Islander Peoples, histories, languages and cultures.
 It will generate a report, giving you a starting point for your further development and learning.

-AITSL recommends you use this tool before exploring the Intercultural Capability Framework (below), so you have a clear sense of where your current attitudes, experiences and behaviours place you along the Intercultural Development Continuum.
+AITSL recommends you use this tool before exploring the Indigenous Cultural Responsiveness Capability Framework (below), so you have a clear sense of where your current attitudes, experiences and behaviours place you along the Indigenous Cultural Responsiveness Continuum.

 This framework includes a set of guiding values and principles and concrete, achievable steps you can take to embody behaviours and attitudes that are culturally responsive within your learning community.